zhouying1996/problem-set-4/README.md

 Fork the repository for the problem set 4, `problem-set-4` (https://github.com/macss-ml20/problem-set-4). _Remember, all final submissions should be a single rendered PDF with code produced in-line._ Also, don't forget to **open the pull request** once you've committed your final submission to your forked repository.
 It needs to be merged back into the course master branch to be considered "submitted".
 See the syllabus for details.

+This final problem set is due Monday, 3/2, by 5 pm.

 ### The Data: State Legislative Professionalism

 For the *second* "applied" part of the problem set, you will perform the three main clustering techniques we addressed in class (hierarchical, k-means, and Gaussian mixture models) on the Bowen and Greene state legislative professionalism data.
 In these data, there are four key features of interest, which record raw values for every state legislature in the U.S. from 1974-2010: